Ivan Milat: Arrest and trial

 Milat was arrested at his house on 22 May on robbery and weapons charges related to the Onions attack after fifty police officers surrounded the house.
 The search of the residence revealed various weapons, including a .22-calibre Anschütz Model 1441/42 rifle and parts of a .22-calibre Ruger 10/22 rifle that matched the type used in the murders, a Browning pistol, and a Bowie knife.
 Also uncovered were items belonging to several of the victims.
 Homes belonging to Milat's mother and five of his brothers were also searched, uncovering several more items belonging to victims.

-Milat appeared in court on 23 May but he did not enter a plea.
-On 31 May he was additionally charged with the seven backpacker murders.
-On 28 June Milat sacked James Marsden, his family's lawyer, and sought legal aid to pay for his defence.
+Milat appeared in court on 23 May, but he did not enter a plea.
+On 31 May, he was additionally charged with the seven backpacker murders.
+On 28 June, Milat sacked John Marsden, his family's lawyer, and sought legal aid to pay for his defence.
 Meanwhile, brothers Richard and Walter were tried in relation to weapons, drugs and stolen items found on their properties.
 A committal hearing for Milat regarding the murders began on 24 October and lasted until 12 December, during which over two hundred witnesses appeared.
 Based on the evidence, at the beginning of February 1995, Milat was remanded in custody until June that same year.

 Milat's trial opened at the Supreme Court of New South Wales in Sydney on 26 March 1996 and was prosecuted by Mark Tedeschi.
 Despite the overwhelming evidence against him, Milat is reported as having been confident he would be found innocent.
 In phone recordings made for the ABC's Australian Story program in 2004, Milat stated his grounds for believing he would be found innocent at trial: "My basic defense in my trial was that it wasn't me.
 I don't know who did it.
 It was up to them to prove my guilt, not for me to prove my innocence."
 His defence argued that, in spite of the evidence, there was no non-circumstantial proof Milat was guilty and attempted to shift the blame to other members of his family, particularly Richard.
 145 witnesses took the stand, including members of the Milat family who endeavoured to provide alibis.
 On 18 June, Milat gave evidence himself.

 On 27 July 1996, after eighteen weeks of testimony, a jury found Milat guilty of the murders.
 He was given a life sentence on each count without the possibility of parole.
 He was also convicted of the attempted murder, false imprisonment and robbery of Onions, for which he received six years' imprisonment each.